 The nss3.dll is used by a set of libraries called Network Security Services (NSS).
 These libraries were designed to support cross-platform development of communications applications that support SSL, S/MIME, and other Internet security standards.
 For a general overview of NSS and the standards it supports, see this page.

 Since this article is about implementation for Windows, I will only mention the Windows used libraries:

-So first we need to map the functions in nss3.dll which we intent to use.
+So first, we need to map the functions in nss3.dll which we intend to use.

 fpNSS_Init = (NSS_Init_p)GetProcAddress(moduleNSS, "NSS_Init");